PBH-BTN/PeerBanHelper/README.EN.md

 - [IP set subscribe](https://docs.pbh-btn.com/en/docs/module/ip-address-blocker-rules)
 - A modern WebUI

-In addition, PeerBanHelper downloads the GeoIP library at startup, and supports the following functions once it successful loaded:
+In addition, PeerBanHelper downloads the GeoIP library at startup and supports the following functions once it has been successfully loaded:
 - View IP address attribution, AS information (ASN, ISP, AS name, etc.), network type information (broadband, base station, IoT, data center, etc.) in the blocking list.
 - Based on GeoIP information, block IP addresses by country/region, city, network type, ASN and so on.
 - View GeoIP statistics